numisveinsson/SeqSeg/README.md

 -`outdir`: This argument specifies the output directory where the results will be saved.

 -`scale`: This argument specifies whether to scale image data.
 This is needed if the units for the nnUNet model and testing data are different.
+Example: if the nnUNet model was trained on mm and the testing data is in cm, then set scale=10.
 The default value is 1.

 -`start`: This argument specifies where to start in the list of testing samples.
 The default value is 0.